 Both physical and chemical exfoliators are great for body skin (facial skin might require gentler formulations as that skin is thinner and more prone to damage).

 Physical exfoliants include scrubs, microfiber or terry cloths, cleansing brushes, exfoliating mitts/gloves, loofahs, and other natural sponges.
 Anything that requires a little elbow grease to slough off dead skin falls into this category.

 Chemical exfoliants use — you guessed it— chemicals or acids to gently dissolve or dislodge pesky old skin cells.
 Exfoliating moisturizers or body washes with AHA (alpha hydroxy acid) such as lactic acid or BHA (beta hydroxy acid) do a great job of eradicating dead skin and help lifeless-looking tattoos appear richer in color saturation.

 You can even mix up your own DIY tattoo scrubs at home (links to simple scrub recipes using household ingredients).

 How Often Should I Exfoliate?

-Even though exfoliation helps the skin shedding process, doing it too often can compromise your skin’s moisture barrier.
+Even though exfoliation helps the skin shedding process, doing it too often can compromise your skin’s moisture barrier, throwing off the natural chemical balance of healthy skin.
+The last thing you want is sensitive skin.
 So once or twice a week at most is generally sufficient.